Medicine

 Enrofloxacin for cats uses

-Well-known examples of bacteria against which enrofloxacin is effective are staphylococci, bordetellae or Escherichia coli.
-These are usually infections that affect the respiratory tract, digestive tract, genitourinary system, skin or ears.
+Well-known examples of bacteria against which enrofloxacin is effective include staphylococci, bordetellae, or Escherichia coli.
+These are usually infections that affect the respiratory tract, digestive tract, genitourinary system, skin, or ears.
+In this regard, enrofloxacin's versatility makes it a valuable choice in veterinary medicine.

 Despite its effectiveness, enrofloxacin is not an antibiotic for cats which is commonly used as a first option.
 This is unlike most other broad-spectrum antibiotics.
 It is usually reserved for when other options have been exhausted or have lost their effectiveness.